bartoszgorka/bartoszgorka.github.io/_posts/2021-01-27-how-to-work-remotely-without-going-crazy.md

 I will not believe that you are not tempted to peek even for a moment.
 Many times I caught myself wasting much more time instead of a planned short break.

-In remote work, it is especially dangerous because **there is no boss or anyone to watch over what we are really doing**.
+It is especially dangerous in remote work because **there is no boss or anyone to watch over what we are really doing**.
 Often a moment for an episode of a series on Netflix ends with a few hours' screening.
 But what later?
 Probably sitting late at night to get the job done.
-Constantly notifications on Slack or Discord also can be disturbing.
+Frequently notifications on Slack or Discord also can be disturbing.

 It is not always possible to completely eliminate distractions.
 It also often brings more trouble than good.
-Personally, I **use quiet music as a background** so as not to sit in silence, which is often very tiring.
+Personally, I **use quiet music as a background** to not sit in silence, which is often very tiring.

 ## Remember about breaks

 Breaks during work are necessary to be able to work effectively.
 What's the best way to take breaks?
-The best way is to get to **know your own work style** and use a method suited to us.
+The best way is to get to **know your work style** and use a method suited to us.

 One of the suggestions may be **Pomodoro technique (time blocks)**.
 Having a specific block of time, we try to focus and complete the tasks.
 After the time is up, we stop and take a short break.
 It can be troublesome to determine how long we should work within one block.
-For some it may be 30 minutes, while for others, it may be even an hour.
+It may be 30 minutes, while for others, it may be even an hour.
 Personally, I prefer to take breaks both when the time is up and when I feel that I cannot concentrate fully.

 Another solution may be to **define the scope of work that we want to perform**.
 If we do everything before the appointed time, we take a break.
 The reward can be a coffee, favorite series, or other things that is important to us.
 The most important thing is for us to feel that completing the task faster than expected **has been properly rewarded**.
-However, we must remember that even if we fail to do everything, it is still worth taking a break after the set time (which is combined with the previous method).
+However, we must remember that even if we fail to do everything, it is still worth taking a break after the set time (combined with the previous method).

 ## Outside of work

-Work is important, but **you also need to rest**.
+Work is essential, but **you also need to rest**.
 Even a short walk can positively influence your attitude, well-being, and health.
 Going shopping or playing sports (even a short exercise at home) can make a difference.

-It is worth departing from the stereotype of an IT specialist (known as nerd) sitting in front of a computer all the time and eating fast foods.
+It is worth departing from the stereotype of an IT specialist (known as a nerd) sitting in front of a computer all the time and eating fast foods.
-Taking care of your own health may pay off in the future.
+Taking care of your health may pay off in the future.
 Life is a marathon rather than a sprint, so we should be aware of the impact of work on our health.

 ## Visit the office